-- 8.1 According to the decision of the General Council (NAFO GC Doc.
-90/9), the delegations agreed that the Standing Committee shall report back to the General Council on progress achieved and develop its recommendations. - 8.2 The delegations reviewed a paper presented by the Community delegation the European to develop recommendations (Appendix 8).
-Canada and Denmark (on behalf of the Faroes and Greenland) supported this idea in principle but emphasized the need for more concrete issues "harvesting recommendations on such as а The Canadian representative certificate" and others. also pointed out that it would be premature to draft a report to the General Council when the single concrete initiative agreed upon by the Committee, the joint delivery of the NAFO Aide Memoire, had not yet been finalized or undertaken.
-The EEC recommended to keep their paper as a working paper and as a starting point for any possible recommendations. - 8.3 After extensive discussions, the delegations agreed that at this stage the Standing Committee cannot report back to the General Council with specific recommendations to resolve the problem of fishing of non-Contracting Parties.
+- 8.1 According to the decision of the General Council (GC Doc.
+90/9), the delegations agreed that STACFAC shall report back to the General Council on progress achieved and develop its recommendations. - 8.2 The delegations reviewed a paper presented by the EEC to develop the recommendations (Annex 8).
+Canada and Denmark (in respect of the Faroe Islands and Greenland) supported this idea in principle but emphasized the need for more concrete recommendations on such issues as a "harvesting certificate" and others.
+The Canadian representative also pointed out that it would be premature to draft a report to the General Council when the single concrete initiative agreed upon by STACFAC, the joint delivery of the NAFO Aide Memoire, had not yet been finalized or undertaken.
+The EEC recommended to keep their paper as a working paper and as a starting point for any possible recommendations. - 8.3 After extensive discussions, the delegations agreed that at this stage STACFAC cannot report back to the General Council with specific recommendations to resolve the problem of fishing of non-Contracting Parties.
 The time is needed to have the results of unilateral actions and to receive reactions on the Aide Memoire.
-Therefore, the recommendations of the Standing

-Committee to the General Council will be elaborated at the annual meeting in September.
+Therefore, the recommendations of STACFAC to the General Council will be elaborated at the annual meeting in September.